This page provides troubleshooting tips for making an ADB connection to Fuchsia devices.

 See https://fuchsia.dev/go/troubleshoot-adb-connect if it doesn't work.

-Take the serial number printed by the command above and either pass it as an
+Take the serial number from this command and pass it as an

 argument to your adb